Ships in the Bay

 Pride of Baltimore II

 Pride of Baltimore II is a reproduction of a 157 foot 1812-era topsail schooner privateer.
 She is Maryland's working symbol of the great natural resources and spectacular beauty of the Chesapeake Bay, and a reminder of America's rich maritime heritage.
 Since her commissioning in 1988, Pride II has sailed nearly 200,000 miles and visited over 200 ports around the world, including Bar Harbor.

 The Cat, 319'

-No longer providing service on the Maine coast, The Cat used to ferry passengers between Bar Harbor and Yarmouth, Nova Scotia.
-Traveling at about 55 MPH (that's 48 knots for all you sailors out there), the one-way trip took about three hours.
-To drive it will now take you about 11 hours.
-Sorry.
+Scheduled to resume service in 2022, the Cat ferries passengers and their vehicles between Bar Harbor and Yarmouth, Nova Scotia.
+Traveling at about 55 MPH (that's 48 knots for all you sailors out there), the one-way trip takes about three hours.
+Driving to the same destination will take you about 11 hours.